dghosef/qdbp/doc/why_qdbp.md

  FIXME: Comment syntax is different too --->
 # A case for the little language that could

 A lot can be learned from the tagline of a language. qdbp's went through a number of iterations - "object orientation done right," "safe, small, and expressive," and "simplicity that excites" were all trialed.
 That these were all considered was no accident.
 Each of these taglines describes a goal or feature of qdbp.
-However, none of these taglines encapsulates the fundamental philosophy of the language as well quite as its final iteration, "the little language that could," does.
+However, none of these taglines encapsulates the fundamental philosophy of the language quite as well as its final iteration, "the little language that could," does.

 Programming language design is as much a human computer interaction problem as it is a systems and theory problem.
-Every  language has to grapple with the problem of how to present what is essentially a sequence of bit manipulation operations in a manner that is easy to understand to users. qdbp does this through a small set of core constructs that, when combined with its innovative syntax can be combined to build up intuitive abstractions.
+Every  language has to grapple with the problem of how to present what is essentially a sequence of bit manipulation operations in a manner that is easy to understand to users. qdbp does this through a small set of core constructs that, when combined with its innovative syntax, can be combined to build up a host of intuitive abstractions.

 # Little Language
 qdbp is little.
-In fact, here is an example simple implementation of a stack that demonstrates *every* core construct of the language
+In fact, here is an example simple implementation of a stack of booleans that demonstrates *every* core construct of the language
 ```ocaml
 empty_stack := {
   Stack [ #Empty{} ]